 What a Mild Winter Means for Shed Hunters

 Numerous factors lead to when a buck sheds its antlers.
 Stress related to weather is one of them.
-This year, here in West-Central Illinois, we’ve hardly had any snow, and other than a few short days of extreme cold, this winter has been pretty mild.
-We had a cold snap the beginning of January, and average or above average temperatures from there on out.
+This year, here in West-Central Illinois, we’ve hardly had any snow, and other than a few short days of extreme cold, this winter has been mild (so far).
+We had an extreme cold snap around Christmas, but average or above average temperatures from there on out.
 The extended forecast looks to bring more mild conditions across Illinois.
 Over the last week, I’ve check numerous cameras and glassed several deer.
-Last night I glassed a group of 9 bucks that we’ve watched throughout the year.
+Last night I glassed a group of 5 bucks that I’ve watched throughout the last few months.
 Only 1 had shed both sides and 2 other 1 ½ year old bucks had dropped just 1 side.

-Out of 24 bucks on camera this last week, 3 had dropped both sides and 2 had dropped 1 side.
-So, what’s a mild winter mean for shed hunters?
+So, what does a mild winter mean for shed hunters?
 Sheds will probably be further apart from each other and more in timbered areas; here’s why.

 Without extreme cold or snow on the ground, deer are more likely to find more food sources in the timber.
 Grasses, woody growth, and acorns are still available for whitetails to forage on.
 It’s generally harder to find sheds in the big timber just because there’s more search area with more objects for your eyes to depict.
 Focus on southern facing hillsides, ditch crossings, log jams, small clearings, and cedar thickets that have a high density of woody browse.
 Even with a mild winter, deer will still bed on southern facing hillsides soaking up the sun’s rays.